Deneuki/tgc/README.md

 `tgc` is a tiny garbage collector for C written in ~500 lines of code and based on the [Cello Garbage Collector](http://libcello.org/learn/garbage-collection).

+This project is forked for fun from https://github.com/orangeduck/tgc, and introduces some absolutely minor changes that probably make it worse and less portable.

 ```c
 #include "tgc.h"